tangshuang/tyshemo/docs/meta.md

 })
 ```

-Notice, `default, activate, init, state, compute, AsyncGetter` should not be overrided, they may work only once inside.
+Notice, `default, activate, accept, init, state, compute, AsyncGetter` should not be overrided, they may work only once inside.

 ## StateMeta